uvarc/rc-website/content/userinfo/storage/research-value.md

 # Overview

-Research Computing offers several budget options for storing non-sensitive research data.
+Research Computing offers several budget options for storing non-sensitive and moderately sensitive research data.
+Information Security at UVA provides details about [data sensitivity classification](https://security.virginia.edu/university-data-protection-standards).

 The Research Value Storage provides users with a solution for research data storage and collaboration.
 Members in the same group have access to a shared directory created by the team lead or PI.
 Group membership can be defined and managed through <a href="http://its.virginia.edu/mygroups/" target="_blank">ITS
 MyGroups system</a>.
 Value storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB